 Villanova offers three Full-Time Paralegal Certificate Program Sessions.

 - The Spring Day Program begins the second week of January and runs through mid-May.
-(Start Date: Monday, January, 2015 (check back for exact date).
+Start Date: Monday, January 12, 2015

 The full-time day program is an accelerated version of the evening program, allowing a student to attain their Paralegal Certificate in 16 weeks.